In cases where exchanges have a price difference after the customer selects the new item(s) they want, ReturnGO calculates any necessary adjustments.

 Free Exchange Range

-For example, with a free exchange range of 80%-120%, on a $100 original purchase, the customer could exchange for any replacement item priced from $80-$120 with no charges or refunds.
+For example, with a free exchange range of 80%-120%, on a $100 original purchase, the customer could exchange for any replacement variant priced from $80-$120 with no charges or refunds.
 In this same example, if the customer exchanged for an item that cost $140, they would only have to pay the $20 that went beyond the free exchange range.

 If you want all exchanges with any price difference to be calculated and charged/refunded, set the free range to the default (100%-100%).
-This means that only exchanges to an item of the exact same price are free, and anything with even a $1 difference would lead to a charge or refund.
+This means that only exchanges to a variant of the exact same price are free, and anything with even a $1 difference would lead to a charge or refund.
+Most stores use the default setting of 100%-100%.

 To set your free exchange range: